KlausHetzelein/AsyncAndAwait/README.md

   * if you just leave the method with some default-return-value and not throwing, the state of task etc. is RanToCompletion)
 * For Cancelling always throw ct.ThrowIf *after* cleaning-up
   * and catch(OperationCanceledException) and rethrow in inner methods
+* obviously await does not "return" do a different thread